 In August 2021, SPAC Sponsor participated in the private sale of an aggregate of 5,395,000 Warrants (the "Private Placement Warrants") at a purchase price of \$1.00 per Private Placement Warrant.
 The SPAC Sponsor paid \$5.4 million to MEOA, which included \$1.0 million from an investor participating in SPAC Sponsor and is included in other non-current liabilities.
-The Private Placement Warrants are not transferable, assignable or saleable until 30 days after MEOA completes a business combination, which is required to be completed within 12 months from the closing of the initial public offering ("IPO") (or 21 months from the closing of the IPO if MEOA extends the period of time to consummate a business combination).
+The Private Placement Warrants are not transferable, assignable or saleable until 30 days after MEOA completes a business combination.
 MEOA's IPO was completed on August 30, 2021.
 The Private Placement Warrants held by the Company are recorded on a cost basis.